 Patients lose care.
 Communities lose trust.

 Staff work through exhaustion.
 Responders face burnout and blame.
-Yet, behind every breach is also courage, resolve and recovery.
+Yet, behind every breach is also courage, resolve, and recovery.

-When cyber-attacks hit, the damage is not just digital.
+When cyberattacks hit, the damage is not just digital.
 It is personal.

 Have you been affected by a cyber incident?